ksalehalali/user-bus-taxiapp/website/resources/docs/1.0/flutter-android-setup.md

   foregroundNotificationConfig:
             const geolocs.ForegroundNotificationConfig(
           notificationText:
-              "Tagxi Driver will continue to receive your location in background",
+              "routes Driver will continue to receive your location in background",
           notificationTitle: "Location background service running",
 ```